pollfish/docs/flutter.md

 Pollfish is a mobile monetization platform delivering surveys instead of ads through mobile apps.
 Developers get paid per completed surveys through their apps.

-Pollfish Flutter Plugin along with an example can be found on Dart Packages website [here](https://pub.dartlang.org/packages/flutter_pollfish)
+Pollfish Flutter Plugin can be found on Dart Packages [website](https://pub.dartlang.org/packages/flutter_pollfish).
+The source code and an example app can be found on [Github](https://github.com/pollfish/flutter-plugin-pollfish).

 ## Prerequisites